ansys/pyfluent/doc/source/user_guide/index.rst

 Field data extraction
 ~~~~~~~~~~~~~~~~~~~~~
-:ref:`Extract solution and mesh data for analysis and post-processing <ref_fields_guide>`.
+:ref:`Extract solution and mesh data <ref_fields_guide>` for analysis and post-processing.
 Access and modify field data arrays for physical variables of interest at your chosen locations.
-Choose to apply reduction functions from a comprehensive range or create and compute expressions
+Choose to apply reduction functions or create and compute expressions using Fluent's powerful
-using Fluent's powerful expression language.
+expression language.

 Offline features
 ~~~~~~~~~~~~~~~~

 :ref:`Get rapid access to Fluent case and solution data through offline tools<ref_offline_guide>`.
-PyFluent provides Python classes that represent case, data and project files.
-There is even an offline ``FileSession`` class whose interface mimics the live session interface.
+PyFluent offers Python classes that represent case, data, and project files, enabling you to work with Fluent data efficiently offline.
+The ``FileSession`` class mimics the functionality of live ``Session`` objects, allowing you to access field data and other relevant information without a live Fluent session.